Shroedinger’s Rapist And The Imagined Right To Intrude

 So, in practice, while not in principle, I would agree with your suggestion.
 But it’s none the less important to emphasize that this is a recipe for practice, not a theoretical principle.

-• stripey_cat Says:
+• stripey_cat permalink

 Um.
 If I’m reading or listening to music, I don’t want to talk to people.
 If I’m wanting to chat to someone, I’ll put the book down, closed, in my lap.
 I never, ever want to be hit on.
 Even when I was single, I *hated* being put on the spot by a guy.
 Most of my friends really, really do not like sexually loaded conversations on public transport, and having to get rid of a creepy guy can upset you for the rest of the journey, especially if he’s still in the seat across from you.